 Baillieston Library will operate the following days and times:

 Langside Library will operate the following days and times:

 Pollokshields Library will operate the following days and times:

 The Mitchell, Hillhead, Milton and Springburn will be operating the following reduced opening hours:

 Due to anticipated demand, we recommend that customers continue to book ahead to use public PCs.
 This can be arranged by phone or by visiting the venue directly.
 Bookings can also be made on the day, subject to availability.

 Yes – in line with the Scottish Government’s guidance, we are asking visitors to wear a face covering to keep themselves and others safe when visiting our libraries.
 We recognise that some visitors have health conditions, disabilities or other factors that prevent them from wearing a face covering.
 The Scottish Government has published guidance on the use of suitable face coverings and exemptions.

-Glasgow Life is using the Check In Scotland service, which aids businesses in collecting the contact details of visitors and customers.
+If you've made a booking for a Glasgow Club activity using our app or website we already have the necessary details.
+For all other activities, Glasgow Life is using the Check In Scotland service, which aids businesses in collecting the contact details of visitors and customers.
 This digital service allows NHS Scotland’s Test and Protect service to conduct faster contact tracing and help stop the spread of Covid-19.